WasmEdge/docs/docs/embed/go/reference/latest.md

 4. Memory instance

-   In WasmEdge, developers can create the `Memory` objects and add them into an `wasmedge.Module` object for registering into a `VM` or a `Store`.
+   In WasmEdge, developers can create the `Memory` objects and add them into a `wasmedge.Module` object for registering into a `VM` or a `Store`.
 The `Memory` objects supply APIs to control the data in memory instances.

    ```go
    lim := wasmedge.NewLimitWithMax(1, 5)